enzo-project/enzo-dev/doc/manual/source/user_guide/ExecutablesArgumentsOutputs.rst

 enzo
 ----

 This is the main simulation code executable.
-See the `page on running Enzo? </wiki/Devel/UserGuide/RunningEnzo>`_ for more detailed information.
+See :ref:`RunningEnzo` for more detailed information.

 When an Enzo simulation is run, at every datastep several files are output.
 There is an ascii file which has no extension (ie, if your